AdriaPares/FollowMe/src/airflow/README.md

 ## Instance Type and Architecture

 Airflow runs on a dedicated m5.large instance with an Elastic IP and 80 GB of EBS.
 This instance only runs Airflow.
-In terms of security groups, we use need:
+In terms of security groups, we need:
 * SSH access
-* Port 8080 open to access the Webserver
+* Port 8080 open to access the Airflow Webserver
 * Ability to SSH into the Spark Master

 ## Installation and Prerequisites

-To install Airflow, simply follow the instructions from their website.
+To install Airflow, simply follow the [instructions](https://airflow.apache.org/installation.html).
 Our implementation doesn't use any other database or executor as we don't need them for now.

-In order to run the DAGs correctly, you will also need to set up a public SSH key between Airflow and Spark Master, so that we can ssh between them without a need for a password.
-You can also modify the DAGs to establish a connection using a password.
+In order to run the DAGs correctly, you will also need to set up a public RSA key between Airflow and Spark Master, so that we can ssh between them without a need for a password.
+You can also modify the DAGs to establish a connection using a password if you prefer.

 ## Scripts